Bee sting

 A bee sting is the wound and pain caused by the stinger of a female bee puncturing skin.
 Bee stings differ from insect bites, with the venom of stinging insects having considerable chemical variation.
-The reaction of a person to a bee sting may vary according to the bee species.
-While bee stinger venom is slightly acidic and causes only mild pain in most people, allergic reactions may occur in people with allergies to venom components.
+The reaction of a person to a bee sting may vary according to the bee species and the person's own immune response.
+While bee stinger venom is slightly acidic and causes only mild pain in most people, allergic reactions may occur in people with allergies to venom components, which can be life-threatening if not treated immediately.